Occupational Health and Safety Management (Distance Learning) PgCert

 Previous graduates have gone onto to hold senior positions in the industry, including health and safety roles in the oil and gas industry, construction, local and national governments, the manufacturing sector, as well as film and television.

 What you'll study on this PgCert Occupational Health and Safety Management course

 Both modules on this course are worth 30 credits each, for a total of 60 credits.

 This module will provide you with an appreciation of health and safety management and its integration into organisational management systems.

 You'll study the nature of organisations and how management functions can be directed towards the recognition and control of risk.
 You'll study and interpret the requirements and responsibilities imposed by laws in respect to occupational health and safety.
 You'll also advance your understanding of risk management and reflect upon the relationship between human behaviour, culture and risk.

 Risk Management in Practice

-This unit concerns the operational practice of health and safety, you'll consider the potential risks, from both a health and safety perspective, and their subsequent assessment and control.
-The aim of the unit is to explore the potential hazards in a variety of industries both UK based and international, and to develop strategies for the assessment and control of hazards associated with the workplace and working practices.
+This module concerns the operational practice of health and safety, you'll consider the potential risks, from both a health and safety perspective, and their subsequent assessment and control.
+The aim of the module is to explore the potential hazards in a variety of industries both UK based and international, and to develop strategies for the assessment and control of hazards associated with the workplace and working practices.